-- Nonunion- this can be prevented by proper fenestration and ensuring that the patient does not have any systemic problems such as smoking or diabetes.
+- Nonunion can be prevented by proper fenestration and ensuring that the patient does not have any systemic problems such as smoking or diabetes.

 Bone Spur on Top of the Foot Surgery Recovery Time Protocol:

-This guide will detail the length of specific step by step bone spur surgery recovery time.
+This guide will detail the length of specific step-by-step bone spur surgery recovery times.

 Day 1: Top of the Foot Spur Removal Surgery Day:

-- The actually surgery takes well under an hour, and your foot is usually numbed up for the rest of the day.
+- The actual surgery takes well under an hour, and your foot is usually numbed up for the rest of the day.